-Click Parameters (P_i) to import all the global parameters from the open model.
-Parameters are imported to the worksheet starting at the currently active cell, where a comment is also inserted linking the cell range to the model and the parameters nodes.
+Click Parameters (\mathbf{P}i) to insert into the worksheet all global parameters from the open model.
+Parameters are added to the worksheet starting at the currently active cell, where a comment is also inserted linking the cell range to the model and the parameters nodes.